 "People with dark hair or pigmented hair make the best candidates."

 Laser Hair Removal is not overtly painful.
 Most patients compare it to being snapped by a rubber band.
 But the laser shoots a cooling spray before each pulse that protects the skin and provides pain relief.
-In addition, you can purchase Dr. Numb, a topical numbing cream that we carry.
-You’ll need to arrive 45-60 minutes prior to your appointment to apply the product on yourself.

 The risks are minimal: Hyper- and hypo-pigmentation, which is a marking of the skin.
 This can occur when clients omit information regarding sun exposure, medications and medical conditions.
 These side effects, while rare, fade away very shortly.
 Sun exposure and light sensitive medications are the biggest risk factors.
 If you are on light sensitive antibiotics, you will have to postpone your treatment.
 We ask you all the pertinent questions when you come for a consultation and before each treatment.